Learn the Traditions

 Friendship Oak has been a gathering place for students since Southeastern's earliest days.
 Its branches once sheltered the "Pop House," selling nickel hamburgers and cold drinks.
 Legend says that couples who kiss under the Oak will one day wed!

 Southeastern first chose the lion as its mascot in 1931.
 The mascot was nameless until the university acquired a live lion in the early 1960s and needed to call him something.
 Suggested monikers were narrowed down to "Lobo" and "Grego" -- a play on the school's colors.
-In a 1963 election "Lobo" won, creating a rather awkward situation: Southeastern now had a lion whose name was Spanish for "wolf"!
+In 1963 election "Lobo" won, creating a rather awkward situation: Southeastern now had a lion whose name was Spanish for "wolf."
 In 1964 the name was changed to honor the late Hollis "Roomie" Wilson, a beloved biology professor and fervent Lions fan.
 Many students have portrayed Roomie in a variety of costumes over the years, but by tradition nobody knows who's inside the Lion suit.
 Roomie's portrayer is a secret!

 Southeastern has had an enthusiastic squad of talented cheerleaders since day one!
 D Vickers, Southeastern's first English and speech teacher, organized the first pep squad shortly after the Hammond Junior College was founded in 1925.
 Since Southeastern didn't yet have an athletic program, the troupe cheerfully cheered for Hammond High, which housed the junior college for its first two years.